CooperToons HomePage Dept. of Education Merry History CooperToons Books

 - Manhunt of Mystery Island, Republic, 1945

 OK.
 We've seen the average number of losses in a row is between 2 and 3 spins.
-That's the expectation value of the sequential losses.
+That's the expectation value of the number of sequential losses.

-But what is the actual expectation value of the amount of money lost due to sequential losses?
-Didn't we guess that it shouldn't be much more than $10?
+But what is the actual expectation value of the amount of money lost due to the expected value of the sequential losses?
+Wasn't the guess that this shouldn't be much more than $10?

 Pi = (20/38)i